 Technically, low-contrast ladies can wear low to medium contrast prints.
 High-contrast ladies can wear medium to high contrast prints.
 The medium gals can have fun experimenting.

-This concept also extends to your outfits.
+The same concept also extends to your outfits.

 YES, there are low-contrast and high-contrast outfits!